-Coronavirus: How should HR prepare?
+Coronavirus: How should HR prepare?by

 With the world intently watching as the coronavirus spreads, HR professionals would be wise to prepare for the possibility of an outbreak among their workers.
 We asked Dr Adrian Hyzler, Chief Medical Officer at Healix International, to offer some guidance on how best to respond.